 Related: Blurry Backgrounds with a Kit Lens

-Look for soft light outdoors as it’s the most flattering on faces.
-You can find soft light in an open shaded area such as a back porch.
+For outdoor cake smash photography, look for soft light outdoors as it’s the most flattering on faces.
+You can find soft light in an open shaded area such as a back porch or under a tree — make sure it’s quite dense and doesn’t create dappled light on your subject’s face.

 Or under a tree, but make sure it’s quite dense and doesn’t create dappled light on your subject’s face.

-As well as light considerations, when choosing an outdoor location, make sure the background is clutter free.
+As well as light considerations, when choosing an outdoor location for the cake smash, make sure the background is clutter free.

-You should be mindful of harsh backlight which can also work as an unattractive distraction in your photos.
+You should be mindful of harsh backlights, which can also work as an unattractive distraction in your photos.

 Put as much distance as you can between your subject and anything in the background for a lovely background blur.
 Move anything that doesn’t need to be there, assuming it’s portable!
 Think objects such as a bin, a bike, stray toys, garden tools, etc.